-This page contains a list of the most frequent issues you might run into when working with Google Cloud SQL instances as well as steps you can take to address them.
+This page contains a list of the most frequent issues you might run into when working with Cloud SQL instances as well as steps you can take to address them.
 If the information here does not solve your issue, see the Support Overview for getting further help.

 If your instance stops responding to connections or performance is degraded, make sure it conforms to the Operational Guidelines.
 If it does not conform to these guidelines, it is not covered by the Cloud SQL SLA.